vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ### IntelliJ IDEA integration
 Alternatively, Scene builder offers IDE integrations.

-In IntelliJ IDEA, you can right click any FXML file and click `Open in SceneBuilder`.
+In IntelliJ IDEA, you can right-click any FXML file and click `Open in SceneBuilder`.

 Alternatively, IDEA integrates SceneBuilder directly in your IDE.

-If you open any FXML file in IDEA, there are two tabs at the bottom of the screen
+If you open an FXML file in IDEA, there are two tabs at the bottom of the screen
 - Text
 - SceneBuilder